MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-imagelink.md

 # imageLink Element (Search Connector Schema)

-The optional <imageLink> element specifies a thumbnail for this search connector.
+The optional &lt;imageLink&gt; element specifies a thumbnail for this search connector.
 This element has one mandatory child element and no attributes.

 ## Syntax